The Physical Properties of PS1-12sk and the implications for its Progenitor System: Modeling the Bolometric Light Curves of PS1-12sk.

 Considering the fact that PS1-12sk exploded in a region showing no direct evidence for star formation \citep{Sanders2013}, we explore the scenario in which a high-mass carbon-oxygen (CO) WD (the primary star) and a low-mass He WD (the secondary star) merged.
 The process of the merger can be roughly divided into three steps: (1) the He WD was disrupted by the tidal force, and a fraction of its mass was stripped in the merger process (e.g., \citealt{Dan2011,Guerrero2004}) and/or expelled by flybys before the merger \citep{Tsalapatas2025}, forming the He-rich CSM; (2) the rest of the He WD and the CO WD merged and triggered the SN explosion; (3) the interaction between the SN ejecta and the CSM powered the LC of the SN.

 We use the CSI and the CSI plus $^{56}$Ni to fit the bolometric LC of PS1-12sk.
 The CSI model used here is formulated following \citet{Wang2019}, which is based on \citet{Chevalier1982}, \citet{Chevalier1994}, and \citet{Chatzopoulos2012}, with some revisions.
 The details of the $^{56}$Ni model can be found in \citet{Wang2023} which is based mainly on \cite{Arnett1982} and \cite{Valenti2008}.
 The density profile of the CSM can typically be approximated by a power-law distribution, $\rho_{\rm CSM} = qr^{-s}$, where $q = \rho_{\rm CSM,in} R_{\rm in}^s$. $R_{\rm in}$ is the innermost radius of the CSM, and $\rho_{\rm CSM,in}$ is the density of the CSM at $R_{\rm in}$.
-Here $s$ is set to be 2.
-The $\gamma$-ray opacity ($\kappa_\gamma$) is fixed to be 0.027 cm$^2$~g$^{-1}$ (e.g., \citealt{Cappellaro1997}; \citealt{Mazzali2000}; \citealt{Maeda2003}).
+Here $s$ is set to be 2. {The ejecta is divided into the outer and the inner parts whose density profile are $\rho_{\rm ej,outer} \propto r^{-10}$ and $\rho_{\rm ej,inner} \propto r^{-1.1}$.} The $\gamma$-ray opacity ($\kappa_\gamma$) is fixed to be 0.027 cm$^2$~g$^{-1}$ (e.g., \citealt{Cappellaro1997}; \citealt{Mazzali2000}; \citealt{Maeda2003}).
 The masses of the CO WD and He WD are set to be $M_1$ and $M_2$, respectively. \footnote{The prior range of the mass of the primary star ($M_1$) is set to be 0$-$1.40 $M_\odot$, while the prior range of the mass of the donor star ($M_2$) is set be 0.08$-$0.50 $M_\odot$.} The parameter $a$ is the ratio of the mass becoming the CSM to $M_2$.
 Then the ejecta mass ($M_{\rm ej}$) and the CSM mass ($M_{\rm CSM}$) are $M_1 + (1 - a) M_2$ and $a M_2$, respectively.

 We then apply the Markov Chain Monte Carlo (MCMC) method using the Python package \texttt{emcee} \citep{Foreman-Mackey2013} to derive the best-fitting parameters and their $1\sigma$ uncertainties which are defined as the 16th and 84th percentiles of the posterior distributions.
 We use 20 walkers with 30,000 steps each.
 The definitions, the units, and the priors of the parameters of the CSI and the CSI plus $^{56}$Ni models are listed in Tables \ref{table:CSI-WD} and \ref{table:Ni-CSI-WD}. \footnote{In our likelihood function, the total variance is modeled as